The Best Markets in Mexico City

 Though big-box stores from the U.S. have popped up all over the city, local markets remain strong, and supporting them helps ensure their survival.
-From handicrafts to kitchen goods, furniture to magical spells, here are a few favorites.
+From crafts and fresh produce to kitchen goods and spices, from furniture to magic spells, here are a few AFAR favorite markets.

 La Ciudadela has been the go-to market for handcrafts for nearly 50 years, and it features crafts and handmade objects from all over Mexico.
 Expect to find everything from textiles (blankets, tablecloths, and hand-embroidered clothing) to...